lucianonooijen/Personal-Website/content/recruiters.md

 _Unfortunately it is not possible for me to work with environments that require the Windows operating system._

-If there were also a focus on security aspects, that would be ideal.

-To read more about my skillset, go to the [expertise page](/expertise).
+To read more about my skills, go to the [expertise page](/expertise).
 Here, my working method is also explained in more detail.

 #### Work and sector